NoumenaDigital/npl-integrations/README.md

 #### Setup

-Run
+To generate the Python client from the NPL code and install python requirements, run
 ```shell
 make streamlit-ui-client
 ```
-to generate the Python client from the NPL code and install python requirements.

-Note: requirements need to be installed every time NPL code is changed as the generated code is installed as a package.
+Note: the generated client need to be installed every time NPL code is changed as the generated code is installed as a package.

 #### Running